Fulton MX991/U Flashlight: Design and development

 TL-122-D. Extended base containing lens filters in blue/red/clear plus spare bulb.
 Issued late in 1944.
 Manufacturer's name (Niagara, Ray-O-Vac, USALite, G.E.C.) stamped on base of housing.
-Copper battery spring.
+The TL-122-D used a copper battery spring.

-Approved as to design in 1960, the MX-99/U was assigned the NSN stock number NSN 6230-00-264-8261 in January 1961, and began entering service in quantity in 1963.
-First manufactured by GT Price, the MX99/U is a further development of the TL-122(D) flashlight of 1944.
-The TL-122(D) used a plastic housing incorporating a second lens ring with an extended base containing lens filters in blue, red, and clear, plus a spare bulb.
+Approved as to design in 1960, the MX-99/U was assigned the NSN stock number NSN 6230-00-264-8261 in January 1961.
+Service deployment commenced in quantity in 1963.
+First manufactured by GT Price, the MX99/U is a further development of the 1944 TL-122(D).
+The new flashlight used a plastic housing incorporating a second lens ring with an extended base containing lens filters in blue, red, and clear, plus a spare bulb.
 Like the TL-122, the MX-99/U utilizes two D-cell batteries (military BA-30), a standard PR type incandescent bulb, a belt/equipment clip, a tailcap lanyard ring, a multi-mode on/off/momentary (signaling) switch, and a tailcap with a storage compartment housing a spare bulb and multiple colored plastic lenses for signaling purposes.

-Changes to the MX-99/U flashlight over the TL-122(D) include a different type of improved, high-impact plastic housing, a plated steel battery spring, improved gasketing (the "U" designation stands for "Underwater"), and a lens reflector deeply into the lens shroud (to reduce light spillover).
+Changes to the MX-99/U flashlight over the TL-122(D) include an improved, high-impact plastic housing, a plated steel battery spring, improved gasketing (the "U" designation stands for "Underwater"), and a lens reflector deeply into the lens shroud (to reduce light spillover).

 During the Vietnam era, an improved model was introduced, the MX-991/U. This flashlight used the nomenclature "FLASHLIGHT: Electric, Portable and Hand Lighting Equipment, 2-cell, w/ lamp and lens filter, w/o batteries, Type I Class A (21108) MX991-U" retaining the identical NSN 6230-00-264-8261.
 There are some differences in markings among the various contractors for the MX-991/U. Most Fulton and GT Price-produced units bear the stamp "U.S." above the model number, while this marking is sometimes absent on flashlights produced by USALite and Bright Star.
-In 1973, a change was made to the design incorporating a switchguard to prevent accidental operation of the on-off switch, and this modification appears on MX-991/U flashlights produced since 1975.
+In 1973, a change was made to the design using a switchguard to prevent accidental engagement of the on-off switch, and this modification was incorporated on MX-991/U flashlights produced since 1975.